Blog

 "Unique circumstances are stunting the growth of digital pathology," said Tony Oganesian, LigoLab's Chief Technology Officer.
 "This includes a combination of overregulation, tight reimbursement, and a lack of investment within the healthcare system.
 However, pathology's dwindling workforce and increasing caseloads have made complete digitization inevitable."

-Case Study: Pathology Lab Management 2025 Guide - The Future of Digital Pathology
+Case Study: Pathology Lab Management Guide - The Future of Digital Pathology

 How the Pandemic Opened the Door for Digital Pathology Solutions

-“At first, when the pandemic hit and stay-at-home orders were enacted, it seemed that pathology would suffer from a slowdown,” said Oganesian.
-“As hospitals closed their doors and non-essential medical treatments were halted, pathologists began to worry.
+"At first, when the pandemic hit, and stay-at-home orders were enacted, it seemed that pathology would suffer from a slowdown," said Oganesian.
+"As hospitals closed their doors and non-essential medical treatments were halted, pathologists began to worry.
 However, the FDA loosened its grip and began issuing waivers and emergency use authorizations for advances that had been stuck in the review pipeline.
-From that, digital pathology experienced an innovation boom.”
+From that, digital pathology experienced an innovation boom."

-Learn More: The Ultimate Guide to Choosing the Best Pathology Software for Your Lab
+Discover More: The Ultimate Guide to Choosing the Best Pathology Software for Your Lab

 Less Digital Pathology Regulation Equals More Innovation

-Strict regulations from the FDA and CLIA, under the oversight of CMS, initially slowed progress in digital pathology.
+Before the pandemic, the U.S. was decades behind other developed countries in adopting digital pathology solutions.
+Strict regulations from the FDA and CLIA under CMS oversight had initially slowed progress.
 However, the pandemic prompted the FDA to ease certain requirements, accelerating the approval of digital pathology technologies to address urgent clinical needs.

 "Now that our healthcare system has experienced the benefits of digital pathology and rapid innovation, there is hope that some of the legacy roadblocks that slowed progress will continue to be a thing of the past," said LigoLab CEO Suren Avunjian.
 "Technologies that enable pathologists to work more efficiently and effectively will ultimately lead to better patient care and reduce healthcare costs."